-The structure of education in academic studies involves lectures, seminars and tutorials.
+Academic studies involve lectures, seminars and tutorials.
 The focus is student-led, with an emphasis on discussion and critique.
 These may be based on critical texts or take place off-site.
 One-to-one tutorials, supporting personal academic research and giving feedback on drafts are also delivered.